Canon 40D vs 750D

 It is notable that the 750D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 40D does not provide wifi capability.

-Both the 40D and the 750D have been discontinued, but can regularly be found used on eBay.
+Both the 40D and the 750D have been discontinued, but can regularly be found used on ebay.
 The 40D was replaced by the Canon 50D, while the 750D was followed by the Canon 800D.
 Further information on the features and operation of the 40D and 750D can be found, respectively, in the Canon 40D Manual (free pdf) or the online Canon 750D Manual.

 So what is the bottom line?
 Is the Canon 40D better than the Canon 750D or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.